matiasdelellis/facerecognition/README.md

 The application listens to the creation of new image files, and queues them for later analysis.
-A scheduled task (Or admin on demand) take this queue, and analyze the images for looking faces and if possible identify them by comparing them with previous images assigned by the user.
+A scheduled task (Or admin on demand) take this queue, and analyze the images for looking faces and if possible identify them grouping by similarity.

 ![App screenshots](/doc/face-recognition-screenshot.png "App screenshots")

 ## How to use it?

-First of all, the administrator must configure and execute the analysis.
-Once
+The administrator must properly configure the application, and once it is working, the user must accept that he wants to allow the analysis of his images to discover his friends.
-finished:
+Finally the user can use the application in three ways

- 1. In the user settings there is a 'Face Recognition' panel where the user can see and rename all the faces of their friends.
+ 1. In the user settings there is a 'Face Recognition' panel where first of all each user must enable the analysis.
+Once enabled, you will progressively see the discovery of your friends, and you can assign them names.
  2. In the file application the user can search by typing your friend's name, and it will show all the photos.
  3. In the side panel of the file application, a 'Persons' tab is added where